majkinetor/au/README.md

 - Verifies URLs, versions, remote Chocolatey existence etc.
 - Can use global variables to change functionality.
 - Sugar functions for maintainers.
-- Update single package or all previously created packages with single command.
+- Update single package or any subset of previously created packages with single command.
+- Multithread support when updating multiple packages.
 - Send full command output to specified email in the case of errors.

 ## Installation